 What are the best/worst things about your job?

 Obviously, the worst thing is when anything goes wrong such as equipment failing or letting a client down.
 The best thing is exactly the same answer, as it gives me a chance to put things right and improve the business and show clients how well we respond.

 What advice would you give to someone starting out in the industry?

 Listen to people as you learn a lot from people that already have experience in the industry.
 You have two ears and one mouth.
 Use them both in that proportion.

 Which living person do you most admire and why?

 Stephen Hawking as he demonstrates not giving up in the face of adversity and to pursue your goals no matter what.

 Exactly where I live now, Canterbury, Kent.
 Kent is the garden of England with wonderful local produce, great beaches and wonderful countryside.

 I love reading fiction of all sorts but the book I go back to and use the most is a cookbook called ’The Silver Spoon’.
-It gives me inspiration when I want to cook something new, it’s a big book with over 1400 pages full of techniques and recipes.
+You know, it really gives me inspiration when I want to cook something new.
+It’s a big book with over 1,400 pages full of techniques and recipes.

 So many to choose from, but I would like to witness the first modern day Olympics in Athens 1896, just to see how sport and society have changed over a relatively short period.
 It’s amazing how the world has changed over the last hundred years.